sherryw94/travel-reopening/public/data/written/DE_international.md

 This also applies to third-country nationals with long-term residence permits, including long-stay visas, who are returning to their place of normal residence.

 All travelers arriving from high-risk areas are required to undergo [mandatory COVID-19 testing](https://www.garda.com/crisis24/news-alerts/367261/germany-arrivals-from-high-risk-areas-to-undergo-mandatory-covid-19-testing-from-august-8-update-37).
+These include regions of [Romania and Bulgaria](https://www.garda.com/crisis24/news-alerts/367391/germany-authorities-add-regions-of-romania-and-bulgaria-to-list-of-covid-19-risk-areas-august-6-update-38).

 #### Outbound Travel: Who can travel out of Germany?